weiseguy1/learning-devops/ch2/README.md

 # Chapter 2: Terraform

 This chapter talked about how to use Terraform to setup the infrastructure for an Ubuntu VM running on Azure.
+For more in-depth info about this lab, checkout my article [Learning DevOps (Day 01): Terraform](https://weiseguy.net/posts/series/learning-devops/day-01-terraform/)

 **NOTE: Make sure you are signed into Azure through the Azure CLI or Azure Powershell.
 The Terraform code will not work otherwise.**